Siphonophore: Predation and feeding

 There are four types of nematocysts in siphonophore tentilla: heteronemes, haplonemes, desmonemes, and rhopalonemes.
 Heteronemes are the largest nematocysts and are spines on a shaft close to tubules attached to the center of the siphonophore.
 Haplonemes have open-tipped tubules with spines, but no distinct shaft.
 This is the most common nematocyst among siphonophores.
 Desmonemes do not have spines but instead there are adhesive properties on the tubules to hold onto prey.
 Rhopalonemes are nematocysts with wide tubules for prey.

 Due to the scarcity of food in the deep sea environment, a majority of siphonophore species function in a sit-and-wait tactic for food.
 The gelatinous body plan allows for flexibility when catching prey, but the gelatinous adaptations are based on habitat.
 They swim around waiting for their long tentacles to encounter prey.
 In addition, siphonophores in a group denoted Erenna have the ability to generate bioluminescence and red fluorescence while its tentilla twitches in a way to mimic motions of small crustaceans and copepods.
 These actions entice the prey to move closer to the siphonophore, allowing it to trap and digest it.
+The Siphonophore Apolemia uvaria has the ability to break into small fragments to break into fish cages for food.

 Predators of Siphonophores include narcomedusae, gastropods, other siphonophores, and large fish such as Mola mola.
+Although lacking brains, certain species such as Hippopodius have been observed to react to tactile stimulation by contracting their gonophores into a central space protected by their nectophores, in a seemingly defensive maneuver called "crumpling."
+This species then proceeds to undergo "blanching," and emit a startlingly bright light.
+Nanomia, among other siphonophore species, can move both forward and backwards to escape a stimulus from the opposite side, using their nectophores for propulsion.
+While there are few observations of defensive behavior in situ, it is argued that these strategies help siphonophores evade predators.